The Hedgehog Club

 When you first register with us you fill in an online booking form which asks for information on your names; contact details- phone and e-mail; emergency contact details; and your children’s ages, dates of birth, medical or dietary requirements; permission for photographs; and where you found out about our sessions.

 We also have a paper weekly register which records attendance, contact and emergency details; photographic consent and highlights medical and dietary needs.
+These will be shredded at the en dof the session.

 What do we do with this data and with whom is it shared